RileyManalang/PA-3/README.md

 - I tried to experiment with some syntaxes using .iloc and .loc so that I can get the desired data in the table.
 Unfortunately, I had trouble with the knowledge I currently have about pandas.
 - After a few tutorials and research, I managed to think of ways or approaches to solve the problem which I used a concatenate function of pandas to try and concatenate the rows of the first five and the last five, which resulted in a somehow close display of the desired output
 - I then tried using a numpy function to stack the rows to each other, but this just created an array that is hard to read
+- I then settled with just using the .head() and .tail() feature of pandas

 # Problem#2: Use subsetting, slicing and indexing operations to extract data from the provided data